Some information bears repeating.

-It is finally spring and time to get outside and hike, bike, and garden.
-As more of us venture outside wearing less than a parka, ticks see a smorgasbord.
+It is finally summer and time to get outside and hike, bike, and garden.
+As more of us venture outside wearing warm weather clothing and exposing more skins, ticks see a smorgasbord.

 Armed with the knowledge that the Lyme Disease spirochete and some other bacteria and viruses carried by ticks are persisters (meaning they hang out long after treatment), the diseases are often chronic with episodes of relapse and remission through life and may lead to other problems.
 You can deduce that prevention of Lyme Disease is key.